alex-gutev/cl-form-types/README.md

 specifier.

 * `TYPE` - A type specifier.
-If not a `VALUES` type specifier it is treated as a `VALUES` type specifier of a single return value.
+If not a `VALUES` type specifier it is treated as a `VALUES` type specifier of a single value.
 * `N` - Index of the value of which to retrieve the type.

-Returns the nth value type or NIL if there is no information about the nth return value, that is the actual number of values in the type specifier is less than `N`.
+Returns the nth value type or `NIL` if `N` is greater than the number values in the type specifier.

 ### FORM-TYPES